thjomnx/java-systemd/README.md

 ## Playground

-Lookout for class org.systemd.Playground and run its main method to test some simple stuff.
+Lookout for class de.thjom.java.systemd.Playground and run its main method to test some simple stuff.

 ## License